NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

 * **Targets**
   * Download the fire file on the BDIFF website : https://bdiff.agriculture.gouv.fr/.
 Select "Diffuser" then on "Ajouter un critère" select "Localisation" (Departement).
 We used data between 2017-06-12 and 2024-12-31.
+  * Or use the file availble on Drive
   * `high_scale_database.py` – script for generating the high-resolution probabilistic database.
   * `tools_functions.py` – utility functions used in the probabilistic pipeline.
   * `dico_departements.py` – departments lookup for target generation.